canggihpw/whoscoredscraper/README.md

 ```

 ## Current feature
-* Retrieve the current standing of leagues
+* Retrieve the standing of leagues

 ## Features to be added
 * Match statistics